Trees Provincetown

 Planting Trees Is Helping the Planet

-One way to help combat climate change in Provincetown is by offering a planting site on your property for a new shade tree planted by the Tree Warden.
+One way to help combat climate change in Provincetown is by offering a planting site on your property for a new shade tree that will be planted by the Tree Warden.
 Trees planted by the Tree Warden on private property within 20 feet of a public way with permission from the property owner become community trees protected by our tree bylaw.
 Called “setback trees,” they are purchased and planted by the Tree Warden free of charge to the property owner.
 In exchange the owner commits to watering and caring for the tree.
-Please call the Tree Warden, Jim Vincent (508-487-7060), to learn more about this opportunity to increase the tree canopy in town for free.
+This program is funded by Trees Provincetown.
+To learn more about this opportunity to increase the tree canopy in town for free, please call the Tree Warden, Jim Vincent (508-487-7060) or reach out to Trees Provincetown at [email protected].

-One way to help combat climate change in Provincetown is by offering a planting site on your property for a new shade tree planted by the Tree Warden.
+One way to help combat climate change in Provincetown is by offering a planting site on your property for a new shade tree that will be planted by the Tree Warden.
 Trees planted by the Tree Warden on private property within 20 feet of a public way with permission from the property owner become community trees protected by our tree bylaw.
 Called “setback trees,” they are purchased and planted by the Tree Warden free of charge to the property owner.
 In exchange the owner commits to watering and caring for the tree.
-Please call the Tree Warden, Jim Vincent (508-487-7060), to learn more about this opportunity to increase the tree canopy in town for free.
+This program is funded by Trees Provincetown.
+To learn more about this opportunity to increase the tree canopy in town for free, please call the Tree Warden, Jim Vincent (508-487-7060) or reach out to Trees Provincetown at [email protected].

 Ways to Give